 A saint has eulogy virtues in spades, but they’re often hidden until after death.

 As Thérèse’s Little Way spread, she influenced countless souls through the autobiography she’d been asked to write, Story of a Soul.
-All fruit of her beautiful life had been gained while she lifted little hands to the Father.
+All the fruit of her beautiful life had been gained while she lifted little hands to the Father.

 He longs to pull us closer.